harness/developer-hub/docs/platform/2_Delegates/customize-delegates/custom-delegate.md

 ---
-title: Create a custom delegate that Includes custom tools
+title: Create a custom delegate that includes custom tools
-description: Create your own custom Delegate and include the tools needed for your builds and deployments.
+description: Create your own custom delegate and include the tools needed for your builds and deployments.
 # sidebar_position: 2
 helpdocs_topic_id: nbi9uj9wm4
 helpdocs_category_id: m9iau0y3hv